How to Prep for Life Science Photography

 The Photography Schedule:

-On the day of photography, everyone will know where they need to be and when they need to be there.
-All of the props and wardrobe are ready to be prepped and we will have all of the equipment that we will need to accomplish your photography ready to rock.
+All of the props and wardrobe are ready to be prepped and we will have all of the equipment that we will need to create your photography ready to rock.

 Everyone’s time will be used efficiently and all that is left to do is show up and start creating great images!